AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 ## Accessing data from the ScPCA Portal

-If you have not yet been [granted access to ScPCA data via AWS](./index.md#getting-access-to-aws), you will need to obtain data directly from [the ScPCA Portal that the Data Lab maintains](https://scpca.alexslemonade.org).
+If you have not yet been [granted access to OpenScPCA AWS resources](./index.md#getting-access-to-aws), you will need to obtain data directly from [the ScPCA Portal](https://scpca.alexslemonade.org).
 You can download the project(s) or sample(s) you are interested in analyzing from the ScPCA Portal.

-Note that you can also access the [OpenScPCA test data](#accessing-test-data) before getting AWS access as well.
+Note that you can download the [OpenScPCA test data](#accessing-test-data) before getting AWS access as well.

 ### Organizing data files